Kanban-Zai/kanban-zai-version-1.0/modules/3-process.md

 Another saying goes the best laid plans of mice and men...refering to how plans can go wrong But you actually have to have a plan first in order for it to go wrong.
 That's where this team comes in.

 Epics come in and listed in priority order.
-They are broken down into sensisble sized chunks and put into the backlog.
+They are broken down into sensible sized chunks and put into the backlog.
 These chunks are listed in execution order.

 ### Breakdown